-Some water molecules diffuse from the air through the skin and the lining of the lungs into the body, while others diffuse out of them into the air.
-Water molecules containing tritium diffuse through the skin and lung lining into the body at approximately the same rate as ordinary water.
 Once inside the body, they are carried away from the skin and lungs by the blood, before having time to diffuse out again.
-They are so diluted with ordinary water in the body that, under typical conditions, only one tritiated water molecule will diffuse out of the body (during tritium exposure) for every few million that diffuse in.
+They are then so diluted with ordinary water in the body that, under typical conditions, only one tritiated water molecule will diffuse out of the body (during tritium exposure) for every few million that diffuse in.
+This explains why any tritium entering the body is retained rather than breathed or sweated out again.

 The blood distributes tritiated water equally among all body fluids, just as it does with normal water.
-Therefore all tissues in contact with body water will be irradiated by decaying tritium.
+Therefore the decaying tritium will irradiate all tissues in contact with body water.
 These tissues are all the soft tissues in the body, and they make up 90% of the body weight.
 Consequently, any tritium in the body will lead to a whole-body dose.

 The average person takes in 3 litres of water a day (2 litres directly as fluids, and another litre as food).
 Therefore, unless he is going to end up with severe problems, he also has to excrete 3 litres a day.
 (About half of this comes out as urine and faeces, the rest is by exhalation, diffusion through the skin, and sweat.)
-A person who has taken up some tritium and is then not exposed any more, will therefore get rid of this tritiated water at the rate of 3 litres per day, while at the same time diluting the remainder with his daily intake of 3 litres of tritium-free water.
+A person who has taken up some tritium and then is not exposed any more, will therefore get rid of this tritiated water at the rate of 3 litres per day, while at the same time diluting the remainder with his daily intake of 3 litres of tritium-free water.

 It turns out that after 10 days, half of the tritium in his body has been flushed out.
 In other words, the effective half-life for tritium in the body is 10 days.
-Bear in mind that this figure is an average - if you drink more than the average person, you will flush the tritium out more rapidly and so have a shorter effective half-life.
+Bear in mind that 10 days is an average.
+If you drink more than the average person, you will flush the tritium out more rapidly and so have a shorter effective half-life.
 A person who drinks less will have a longer one.
-(People who drink less will also live longer, or at least it will seem longer.)
+(Curt says people who drink less will also live longer, or at least it will seem longer.)